Carlosrincong/GCP-Cloud-Engineer/Terraform/README.md

 *   Meta-arguments can be used with any resource type to change the behavior of resources:
         1.  count: create multiple resourses of the same type.
 Ideal for identical resourses.
         2.  for_each: create multiple resourses of the same type according to a map or set of strings.
 Useful for resourses which some of their arguments need distinct values that can't be directly derived from an integer
-        3. Depends_on: useful to specify explicit dependencies.
+        3. Depends_on: useful to specify *explicit* dependencies.
+Dependencies which are unknown to terraform.
+The depends_on argument gives you the flexibility to control the order in which Terraform processes the resources in a configuration.
         4. Lifecycle: defines the lifecycle of a resource for high availability

 ![terraform-hcl-syntax](/img/terraform-hcl-syntax.png)